 If you have a prior criminal record and have been charged with an offense, it is essential that you retain capable and trial-ready defense counsel.
 At The Law Offices of Paul S. Geller, Mr. Geller is a former Los Angeles prosecutor with nearly two decades of experience in our criminal justice system.
 We’re prepared to provide aggressive, effective defense strategies and ensure that our clients receive the consideration they deserve.

 Ready to start exploring your defense options?
 We’re ready to hear from you.
-Call our Pasadena criminal defense lawyer at (626) 714-3112 today.
+Call our Southern California criminal defense lawyer at (626) 714-3112 today.

 California’s Three Strikes Law

 California’s three strikes law is not only targeted at third strikers, it also targets “second strikers” as well.
 Therefore, if a person is convicted of any felony and has one prior (strike) on their criminal record, then they will be sentenced to double the prison term for their current offense.

 California enacts some of the harshest criminal sentencing measures for habitual offenders.
 If you are facing a second or third felony offense in California, then it’s absolutely critical that you enlist the services of a criminal defense attorney from the Law Offices of Paul S. Geller.

 Is there any hope of fighting a second or third strike in California?
 The short answer is yes, there is something that can be done to combat such charges.
 Considering the harsh consequences you are facing, you can take comfort in the fact that there are ways to build a solid defense and possibly get your charges dropped.